markdown-all-in-one/docs/docs/guide/README.md

 ### Math

-* Support pandoc-style LaTeX math.
+* The pandoc-style LaTeX math.

+* Syntax highlighting in editor powered by TextMate grammar.

+* Rendering in preview powered by KaTeX.

+* Code completion for LaTeX commands.

+### Link processing

+* Paste URL over selection to create link.

-### Auto completion
+Auto completion for links to:

-* Images and links to workspace resources (files).
+* Images and other workspace resources (files).

-* Links to headings.
+* Headings.

 * Reference links.
-* LaTeX commands.

 ### Others

-* Contribute a few "Close preview" key bindings to VS Code's built-in Markdown preview, so that you can close the preview using the same shortcut as "Open Preview".
+* A few "Close preview" key bindings to VS Code's built-in Markdown preview, enabling you to close the preview using the same shortcut as "**Open Preview**".
-* Auto continue block quote.

 ## Syntax support